Start main page content

 Tandem Laboratory, iThemba LABS (Gauteng) formerly Schonland Institute

-Measurement techniques were extended with the refurbishment of the high resolution ΔE-E Gas Ionisation detector system which was used for the continuing investigation of the 10B(6Li,α)12C* reaction.
-Together with the use of the large scattering chamber, set-up for particle-gamma coincidence and later again for heavy-ion coincidence measurements, these facilities provide for Wits School of Physics Honours and MSc Projects.
-In addition, during this time the, aging multi-parameter data acquisition WIMPS (commissioned in the early 1990’s as an IBM OS2 CAMAC system) was replaced by the iThemba standard (Linux MIDAS CAMAC system) allowing for greater data rates and more reliability.
-The light heavy-ion scattering investigations are ongoing.
+Measurement techniques were extended with the refurbishment of the high-resolution ΔE-E Gas Ionisation detector system, which was used for the continuing investigation of the 10B(6Li,α)12C* reaction.
+Together with the use of the large scattering chamber, a set-up for particle-gamma coincidence and later again for heavy-ion coincidence measurements, these facilities provide for Wits School of Physics Honours and MSc Projects.
+In addition, during this time, the aging multi-parameter data acquisition WIMPS (commissioned in the early 1990’s as an IBM OS2 CAMAC system) was replaced by the iThemba standard (Linux MIDAS CAMAC system), allowing for greater data rates and more reliability.
+The light-heavy-ion scattering investigations are ongoing.

 Developments at the K600 Magnetic Spectrometer at the SSC Laboratory Cape Town

 Funding from the NRF/DFG Germany Agreement (R 1.2m) based on the development of a “Zero-degrees Facility” for the spectrometer.
-It encompassed building two new vertical drift chambers at iThemba LABS, the purchase of new electronics to read out the over 700 wires with the associated electronics to process these data as well as a new data acquisition system.
-While some of the equipment has already been used and commissioned, the completed facility came on line towards the end of 2009.
+It encompassed building two new vertical drift chambers at iThemba LABS, the purchase of new electronics to read out the over 700 wires with the associated electronics to process these data, as well as a new data acquisition system.
+While some of the equipment has already been used and commissioned, the completed facility came online towards the end of 2009.
 This makes the K600 spectrometer and the Grand Raiden Spectrometer at RCNP in Japan the only facilities in the world capable of nuclear studies at zero degrees in this energy range.
 Experiments were successfully performed in October 2009 and February 2010 utilising the Zero-degrees Facility for the excitation of the Isovector Giant Dipole Resonance (IVGDR) in nuclei across the periodic table from 27Al to 208Pb.
-A second approved project in 2010 looking at the effects of nuclear deformation in Neodymium isotopes 142,144,146,148,150Nd on the Isoscalar Giant Quadrupole Resonance (ISGQR) was completed in November 2010.
-In this regard, our collaborator Dr Vladimir Ponomarev from the Technical University, Darmstadt, visited the School of Physics, under the auspices of the Wits Distinguished Scholars Programme, and contributed significantly to theoretical calculations within the Quasiparticle Phonon Model (QPM) and level density formalism relevant to IVGDR and ISGQR experiments, respectively.
-A second visit by Dr Ponomarev was scheduled for May 2014.
+A second approved project in 2010, looking at the effects of nuclear deformation in Neodymium isotopes 142,144,146,148,150Nd on the Isoscalar Giant Quadrupole Resonance (ISGQR), was completed in November 2010.

-A strong German-Japanese-South African scientific collaboration has been built up which is now coming into its own and holds promise for continuing excellent work well into the future.
-This culminated into an International workshop being held in November 2012 - International workshop on nuclear spectroscopy – Frontiers at magnetic spectrometers.
-South African and German physicists hosted a workshop from 19 to 22 November 2012 as part of the German-South African Year of Science 2012/2013 at the Stellenbosch Institute for Advanced Studies (STIAS) and focused on the physics vision for high energy-resolution nuclear spectroscopy.
+A strong German-Japanese-South African scientific collaboration has been built up, which is now coming into its own and holds promise for continuing excellent work well into the future.
+This culminated in an international workshop being held in November 2012 - International workshop on nuclear spectroscopy – Frontiers at magnetic spectrometers.
+South African and German physicists hosted a workshop from 19 to 22 November 2012 as part of the German-South African Year of Science 2012/2013 at the Stellenbosch Institute for Advanced Studies (STIAS) and focused on the physics vision for high-energy-resolution nuclear spectroscopy.

-The NSRG of the Wits School of Physics was very fortunate to attract Dr Luna Pellegri first as a postdoc and now on a joint appointment with the School and iThemba LABS.
-Dr Pellegri has taken a leading role over the last years in the development at the K600 magnetic spectrometer of a very powerful particle-gamma coincidence system.
-This now makes the K600 a unique facility world-wide for nuclear structure investigations in the medium-energy range.
+The NSRG of the Wits School of Physics was very fortunate to attract Dr. Luna Pellegri first as a postdoc and now on a joint appointment with the School and iThemba LABS.
+Dr. Pellegri has taken a leading role over the last few years in the development of the K600 magnetic spectrometer of a very powerful particle-gamma coincidence system.
+This now makes the K600 a unique facility worldwide for nuclear structure investigations in the medium-energy range.

 Ongoing Research Projects